Azure-Samples/azuresandbox/terraform-azurerm-mssql/README.md

   ```

 ## Smoke testing

+Use the steps in this section to smoke test the configuration ([Step-By-Step Video](https://youtu.be/pLYKU50Z014))

 * Test DNS queries for Azure SQL database private endpoint
   * From the client environment, navigate to *portal.azure.com* > *SQL Servers* > *mssql-xxxxxxxxxxxxxxxx* > *Overview* > *Server name* and and copy the the FQDN, e.g. *mssql&#x2011;xxxxxxxxxxxxxxxx.database.windows.net*.